Infinite-Chess/infinitechess.org/docs/SETUP.md

 Inside the opened VSCode project, open a terminal window within it by going to Terminal > New Terminal.

-Run the following command to auto-install all project dependancies:
+Run the following command to auto-install all project dependencies:
 ```
 npm install
 ```